Introduction

 • to conduct member engagement activities.

 The Society has evolved from its original conception.
-In 2014, the Society passed the management of the Kent Reliance branch network to the Bank and its primary activity has since been to distribute the dividend income it receives from its assets, the shares it holds in OSB GROUP PLC, to charity.
+In 2014, the Society passed the management of the Kent Reliance branch network to the Bank and its primary activity has since, until the appointment of the Joint Liquidators on 26 July 2022, been to distribute the dividend income it receives from its assets, the shares it holds in OSB GROUP PLC, to charity.

 The Bank also ran on the Society’s behalf:

-• a customer panel, which is used from time to time to consult members on their opinion; and
+• a customer panel, which was used from time to time to consult members on their opinion; and

-• a monthly prize draw which is matched by a charitable donation.
+• a monthly prize draw which was matched by a charitable donation.

 The Bank and the Society’s history and activities